 One of my favourite ways of exploring the city is by checking out its food scene.
 And when I visited Seattle, Washington, that’s exactly what I did so I’m here to dish out some of the best restaurants in Seattle and in the Greater Seattle area!

 When people think of food in Seattle, the first thing that comes to mind is seafood, lots and lots of it.
 Surrounded by water, Seattle is a working port and has so many fishermen.

 Seafood is definitely a must when visiting here.
-But there are still a lot of places to eat that aren’t seafood, which begs the question: Where to eat in Seattle?
+But there are still a lot of places to eat in Seattle that aren’t seafood, which begs the question: Where to eat in Seattle?

 There are two things I found interesting to note about Seattle’s food scene.

 The first is that most restaurants have Daily Happy Hour (usually half price menu items) to bring customers in during non-peak hours.